Home / Blog / Preparing financial statements

 Cash flow statement

 The cash flow statement tracks the movement of cash in and out of the business over a period.
-It is divided into three sections: operating, investing, and financings statement help businesses understand their cash position and manage their cash flow effectively, ensuring they have enough funds to meet obligations and invest in growth.
+It is divided into three sections: operating, investing, and financing statement help businesses understand their cash position and manage their cash flow effectively, ensuring they have enough funds to meet obligations and invest in growth.

 Statement of changes in equity